Photo by Mattie Gottbrath, Global Citizenship Program Tucson Spring Break

 Workshop for the Global Citizenship Program

-This one-credit workshop, which is restricted to and required of participants in the Global Citizenship Program, is a continuation of the Fall L61 FYP 1503 workshop.
-The spring Global Citizenship Workshop is praxis-oriented and asks students to apply and further reflect on the concepts learned during the Fall.
-Students are encouraged to volunteer in the community.
+This workshop, which is restricted to and required of participants in the Global Citizenship Program, is a continuation of the Fall L61 FYP 1503 workshop.
+The spring GCP Workshop is praxis-oriented and asks students to apply and further reflect on the concepts learned during the Fall.
+This year, we will collaborate with youth from the International Institute on a storytelling project focused on our relationship to global citizenship.
+This project aims to build relationships and foster a sense of community through shared narratives and diverse perspectives.
+Additionally, students are encouraged to volunteer in the community.
 Each workshop session will provide a space for collective sharing about our experiences in the community and offer tools for meaningful engagement, social change, community building, and collective care.
-Towards to end of this journey, students will have gained important frameworks to understand the global and its relationship to our local realities, meaningful life experiences collaborating across differences, and powerful tools for future community engagement.
+Towards the end of this journey, students will have gained important frameworks to understand the global and its relationship to our local realities, meaningful life experiences collaborating across differences, and powerful tools for future community engagement.
 A trip at the end of the semester, after exams, will provide further opportunities for hands-on learning and interaction with organizations and people involved in the themes of the course.

 Recommended Companion Course: You are strongly encouraged to enroll in a foreign language at your level of proficiency.